 But for all you individuals:

 - It isn't necessary to buy products that you intend to upgrade and replace next season.
 The iPhone 6 is cool, but if your iPhone 5S works just as well, that's even cooler.

 - When you're buying groceries, avoid individually packaged stuff and products that are sold in non-recyclable containers.

 - Bring reusable bags when you're shopping.
 Saves you 5 cents on plastic bags too.
 Win-win.

-- Compost your food scraps.
+- Compost your food scraps (and your paper towels!)
 Take the extra three seconds to dump it out of the container into the green bin.
 And if you make more than you can eat, store it for leftovers.

 - Reduce the amount of mail coming to your address.
 Banks offer digital statements and Canada Post has a no-mail list for junk mail.